ozten/bottomhalf/GOALS.md

 # Project Goals

 * Spread Persona
-* Provide a fast, lightweight, simple commenting system
+* Provide a rich, easy to use discussion forum to the web
-* Low operational overhead

-# Anti-Goals

-* Innovate in the comment space
-* Create a Disqus or Livefyre competitor
+* Improve website owner's choises for commenting systems
+* Improve user's ability to discuss and discover new content